-Wayfair reviews long-lived assets for impairment whenever events or changes in circumstances, such as service discontinuance or technological obsolescence, indicate that the carrying amount of the long-lived asset may not be recoverable.
+Wayfair reviews long-lived assets for impairment whenever events or changes in circumstances, such as weakened macroeconomic conditions or brand awareness, service discontinuance or technological obsolescence, indicate that the carrying amount of the long-lived asset may not be recoverable.
 When such events occur, Wayfair compares the carrying amount of the asset to the undiscounted expected future cash flows related to the asset.
 If the comparison indicates that an impairment exists, the amount of the impairment is calculated as the difference between the excess of the carrying amount over the fair value of the asset.
-If a readily determinable market price does not exist, fair value is estimated using discounted expected cash flows attributable to the asset.
+If a readily determinable market price does not exist, fair value is estimated using discounted expected cash flows attributable to the asset or market rate rent assumptions.